-The CSU designates programs as impacted when more applications from regularly eligible applicants are received in the initial filing period (October and November for fall terms, June for winter terms, August for spring terms, February for summer terms) than can be accommodated.
-Some programs are impacted at every campus which they are offered; others are impacted only at a few campuses.
-Candidates for admission must meet all of the campus' specified supplementary admission criteria if applying to an impacted program or campus.
+The CSU designates programs as impacted when more applications from CSU regularly eligible students are received in the initial filing period (October and November for fall terms and August for spring terms) than can be accommodated.
+Some programs are impacted at every campus where they are offered; others are impacted only at a few campuses.
+Candidates for admission must meet supplementary admission criteria if applying to an impacted program.

 The CSU will announce during the fall filing period those campuses or programs that are impacted.
-Detailed information on campus and programs impaction will be available at the following websites:
+Detailed information on campus and programs impaction will be available on the following websites: